 Birmingham boys from the Netherlands?
 Foxlane prove it’s possible.
 A DIY-unit that always has a trick up its sleeve.
 Tight and balanced, but ready to attack.
 It’s no surprise they scored a streaming hit with their homage to Netflix series Peaky Blinders.
-The vile attitude filled with unpredictable explosiveness continues on their self-titled EP to be released in April 2021.
+The vile attitude filled with unpredictable explosiveness continues on their self-titled EP released on September 10th 2021.

 The band led by energetic frontman Guus Timmermans have been propelling forward ever since their debut EP All Quite Good Now from 2017.
 They are not afraid to conquer their spot and have proven so during traveling showcase festival Popronde (‘Pop Tour’) in 2019.
 Their ‘take what you deserve’ attitude led them to becoming the most booked band of the nation’s most important festival for upcoming artists with 34 shows, only a year after winning the public choice award of the country’s biggest band competition.